Connect with others who understand.

 6. Immunohistochemistry Looks for HER2 and Other Proteins

-To perform this HER2 test, the pathologist will attach some of the tissue sample from the biopsy to a glass slide.
-They’ll then add a mixture of chemicals containing an antibody.
+To perform this HER2 test, the pathologist will attach some of the tissue samples from the biopsy to a glass slide.
+They will then add a mixture of chemicals containing an antibody.
 An antibody is a molecule that can recognize and attach to a specific protein.
 If the cells contain this protein, the antibody will attach and the cells will change color.
 By using an anti-HER2 antibody that recognizes the HER2 protein, a pathologist can see how much of this protein the breast cancer cells have.

 The more HER2 protein is found on the cells, the darker the cells will look.
 The pathologist will report your immunohistochemistry (IHC) results as a number.